tsveti-slavova/book_library/README.md

 # BookLibrary1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.0.
 The project represents book library.
 Users can register and login with username and password.
-They can look throught the books in the library and search through them.
+They can look through the books in the library and search through them.
 Also they can add new book to the library.
 Firebase is used for back-end solution both for storing the users and for storing the books.

 ## Development server